StaniD/get_clean_data_project/CodeBook.md

       result:
           >dim(alldataset)
           [1] 10299    66
-  Read the activity names from "activity_labels.txt" file and replaces the coresponding label with the activity name.
+  Read the activity names from "activity_labels.txt" file and replaces the corresponding label with the activity name.
   Merge allsubjects and activity as first and second columns into the dataset
         result:
         >dim(alldataset)